 Rich and over-the-top chocolatey, Vegan Dark Chocolate Shortbread Cookies can be cut any shape.
 Make sandwich cookies, decorate them or enjoy just as they are.
 A treat anytime of year!
-Vegan.
-Egg-Free, Dairy-Free.
+This recipe is vegan friendly.

 I just made some matcha tea and put on my favorite fleece socks to take the chill off.
 Snow has been falling since mid morning and it’s beautifully still outside.
 This is the second time within a week we’ve had snow, a rare event in the lowlands.

 The mountains, on the other hand, are covered.
 A snowshoe trip is in order.